 Flight Attendant Job Outlook

-Employment growth is expected to be faster than average through 2026, at 10 percent.
-There are usually more applicants than job openings when it comes to flight attendant positions, so having a college degree will give you a better shot at getting one of those scarce positions.
+The Bureau of Labor Statistics reports that the demand for flight attendants is expected to increase 30 percent by 2030.
+There are usually more applicants than job openings when it comes to flight attendant positions, so having a college degree will give you a better shot at getting one of the competitive positions.
 Also, the more languages you know, the more of a preferred pick you’ll be.